-Water, plumbing and bathroom fittings
+т Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

-Notes No significant defects evident.
-Seals around bath and shower areas are frequently troublesome.
+Notes Seals around the shower areas are defective.
 Failure to seals can result in dampness and decay within hidden areas of the property.

-Heating and hot water

-Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 2 Notes The central heating boiler is of an older design.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.